Articles may contain affiliate links. As an Amazon Associate I earn from qualifying purchases. View scripture reference copyright FAQ"

 - Christmas brain dump.
 First, have a brainstorming period for about 15 minutes and get all those stressed overwhelmed thoughts out of your head of what you want to do, have to do, parties, and events that must occur before Christmas.

 - Think about those ideas that you spilled out in your brain dump.
 Choose the ones that you really think you can do.
 Scratch off the rest.
 Yes, just scratch them off.

-- Now take things like shopping, baking, gift wrapping, and schedule it into your day.
+- Now take things like shopping, baking, and gift wrapping, and schedule them into your day.
 It helps to see it visually and will ensure that you leave blocks of time for each activity you need to accomplish.

 I want to be helpful to you and give you something to walk away with to make December be less stressful.

 Stress over the holidays comes from having too much to do in too little time.

 There is nothing like having a time crunch.

 I am never prepared for Christmas shopping until Thanksgiving has passed!